semanticClimate/p/en/events/climate_game.md

 ---
-title: Biversity Run | An awesome biodiversity Adventure
+title: Biodiversity Run | An Awesome Biodiversity Adventure
 date: 2025-08-28
 featured: true
 description: Board Game to Introduce the Concept of Biodiversity and Conservation